alexeilebedev/openacr/txt/acr.md

 report.acr  ***
 ```

-The query string you pass to acr is a regular expression that extends to the name of the ssimfile as well
+The query string you pass to acr is a regular expression that extends to the name of the ssimfile as well.
 So, if we wanted to search both `b` and `c` tables, we'd write:

 ```